Inside: Spread kindness this St. Patrick’s Day by writing on and sharing these printables St. Patrick’s Day cards with special people.

 One of the easiest ways to spread kindness is to give out compliments, kindness notes, or kind cards.

 When we take time thanking people by writing thoughtful thank you notes, or telling the people in our lives why they’re important to us, we share our kind thoughts with others.

 And what better way to spend the luckiest day of the year than to tell others why we know we’re lucky they’re in our lives?

-Spread some kindness this St. Patrick’s Day with these lucky printable St. Patrick’s Day cards.
+We can do a shamrock salt painting, read some St. Patrick’s Day books and spread some kindness this St. Patrick’s Day with these lucky printable St. Patrick’s Day cards.

 Why We Need to Spread Kindness